DJMax Mobile: Tap Sonic

 Tap Sonic (Korean: 탭소닉) is a spin-off of the DJMax series by Neowiz Internet for mobile platforms such as iOS and Android in a partnership with Pentavision.
 It is a music game featuring various DJMax tracks, and is updated weekly with new content including licensed music from SM and YG Entertainment, amongst other music labels.
 Songs are played by spending Music Points that are purchased by players.
 Premium songs can be purchased in a one-off transaction.

 DJMax Ray

 The third DJMax Mobile game, DJMax Ray was developed by Pentavision Studio and published by Neowiz Internet.
-A teaser for this game was released on 22 August 2012 in Tap Sonic YouTube accounts.
-But it doesn't show the gameplay screen.
+A teaser for this game was released on August 22, 2012 on the Tap Sonic YouTube channels.
 The game was released for Apple iOS and Android.

 DJMax Technika Q

 The fourth DJMax Mobile game, DJMax Technika Q was developed by Planet Team, the reunion of earlier Pentavision team member and published by Neowiz Internet.
 A teaser for this game was released in September 2013.
-The game is released for Apple iOS and Android with Kakao Gaming platform.
+The game was released for Apple iOS and Android with Kakao Gaming platform.